bmutafov/keep-me-up/README.md

   Options:

-    --offset              by how many pixels should the mouse move (default: 1) --max-idle            how much time should pass after system is idling before the script moves the mouse, in seconds (default: 120s)
-    --random              if provided the mouse will be moved by random amount each time.
+    --offset              by how many pixels should the mouse move (default: 1) --interval            how much time should pass before the mouse cursor is moved (default: 60s) --random              if provided the mouse will be moved by random amount each time (between 1 and 600).
 Overwrites --offset command

   Examples:

-    npx keep-me-up --offset 5                     moves the cursor by 5px each 30 seconds npx keep-me-up --offset 5 --max-idle 300      moves the cursor by 5px each 300 seconds (5 minutes) npx keep-me-up --random                       will move your mouse by random amount of pixels, every 120 seconds npx keep-me-up                                default behavior, moves the cursor by 1px after 120 seconds of idling
+    npx keep-me-up --offset 5                     moves the cursor by 5px each 30 seconds npx keep-me-up --offset 5 --interval 300      moves the cursor by 5px each 300 seconds (5 minutes) npx keep-me-up --random                       will move your mouse by random amount of pixels, every 120 seconds npx keep-me-up                                default behavior, moves the cursor by 1px after 120 seconds of idling
 ```